wp-plugins/rencontre/readme.txt

 26/11/2014 : Update 4 : fix defect with smiles in search result.

 30/11/2014 : Update 5 : translation correction.

+01/12/2014 : Update 6 : suggest a city from the geonames database if plugin wp-geonames is installed.

 = 1.2 =
 14/09/2014 :